-- 1. That Council approve the pay policy statement for 2020/21 as set out in Appendix 1. - 2.
-That Council note the benchmarking of the Council's median pay multiple against the average of other Inner London Boroughs contained in section 2.5 below. - 3.
-That Council note the new Senior Manager Pay Scheme from 1st April 2020.
+- 1. That Council approve the pay policy statement for 2021/22 as set out in Appendix 1. - 2.
+That Council note the benchmarking of the Council's median pay multiple against the average of other Inner London Boroughs contained in section 2.5 below.